How to Improve Your Project Leadership Skills

 Regardless of your position, you can practice leadership skills at any stage of a project.

-4 Practical Ways to Demonstrate Project Leadership Skills
+How to Improve Your Project Leadership Skills

-From emails to IMs, meetings, presentations, impromptu chats, stakeholder engagement, and vendor management – communication underlies all project activity.
+From emails to IMs, meetings, presentations, impromptu chats, and vendor management – communication underlies all project activity.
 There are numerous ways to improve your communication skills, but a good place to start is with active listening.

 In The Leadership Handbook: 26 Critical Lessons Every Leader Needs, John C. Maxwell wisely notes the best leaders are listeners.
 Listening leads to understanding and new insights, which improves your relationships with the team and colleagues.